 Fate and Furies was the most talked-about novel of 2015 – a word-of-mouth sensation that even landed on the bedside table of Barack Obama, who chose it as one of his favourite books of the year.

-So, it's a marriage seen from two sides.
+It's a marriage seen from two sides.
 The first half ('Fates') is the husband's perspective.
 For him, things are fine, mostly happy, quite complacent.
 The second is the wife's ('Furies').
 For her, things aren't great at all.

-It is a masterful exploration of how living with each other, side by side doesn't necessarily mean knowing each other, inside out.
-Or, as the American critic Laura Miller wrote, 'They are at that point in life when they realise that a wedding is less the end of a fairytale than the beginning of a mystery, and sometimes an ugly one.'
+It is a masterful exploration of how living with each other, side by side, doesn't necessarily mean knowing each other inside out.
+Or, as the American critic Laura Miller wrote, "They are at that point in life when they realise that a wedding is less the end of a fairytale than the beginning of a mystery, and sometimes an ugly one."
 It is by no means the first marriage-under-the-microscope novel, but it is so clever and insightful that it's easy to feel like it is.

 Bridget Jones' Diary by Helen Fielding (1996)

-Ultimately Bridget Jones' Diary is the perfect antidote to that feeling we all get at some point in our life, especially early on: that we're not quite good enough.
-As Helen Fielding wrote of the book's success in 2013, 'I suspected that what Bridget had unwittingly tapped into was the gap between how people feel they are expected to be on the outside and how they actually feel inside.'
+Ultimately, Bridget Jones' Diary is the perfect antidote to that feeling we all get at some point in our life, especially early on: that we're not quite good enough.
+As Helen Fielding wrote of the book's success in 2013, "I suspected that what Bridget had unwittingly tapped into was the gap between how people feel they are expected to be on the outside and how they actually feel inside."
 It's also absolutely hilarious.

 This is the ultimate writers novel, said by many to be the greatest work of literature ever written.
 It is about a beautiful and rich noblewoman who seems to have everything, yet is unsatisfied.
 Until, that is, a handsome army officer sweeps her off her feet.
 Their affair scandalises Russian high society, as well as her family, unleashing a wave of bitterness and jealousy.

 With its vast cast of characters, Anna Karenina is a spinning phantasmagoria of human life, covering themes from love and desire to destiny and death, family conflict and the inexorable contradictions of fate.
 But ultimately, it invites us to think about what makes relationships work, placing mutual respect and compromise above the raw power of love alone.
-As Tolstoy writes: 'I've always loved you, and when you love someone, you love the whole person, just as he or she is, and not as you would like them to be.'
+As Tolstoy writes: "I've always loved you, and when you love someone, you love the whole person, just as he or she is, and not as you would like them to be."

 This American classic contains possibly the greatest – and most brutal – line anywhere in literature about the grating fear of leaving your twenties.
-'I was thirty,' groans protagonist Nick on his birthday, 'Before me stretched the portentous menacing round of a new decade … Thirty – the promise of a decade of loneliness, a thinning list of single men to know, a thinning brief-case of enthusiasm, thinning hair.'
+"I was thirty," groans protagonist Nick on his birthday.
+"Before me stretched the portentous menacing round of a new decade … Thirty – the promise of a decade of loneliness, a thinning list of single men to know, a thinning brief-case of enthusiasm, thinning hair."

 It's a line that should resonate with anyone who's beaten on in that same boat, clinging stubbornly to a past of which they know they must let go.
-But The Great Gatsby is not a bleak indictment of the slow creak towards death.
-There is hope for Nick, and he learns many valuable lessons about growing up and getting to grips with oneself during that summer with Gatsby and pals.
-'I'm thirty,' he says in the final chapter, 'I'm five years too old to lie to myself and call it honor.'
+But The Great Gatsby is not a bleak indictment of the slow creak towards death; there is hope for Nick, and he learns many valuable lessons about growing up and getting to grips with oneself during that summer with Gatsby and pals.
+"I'm thirty," he says in the final chapter, "I'm five years too old to lie to myself and call it honor."